Camino Preparation: General Planning & Packing List

 Cash vs Credit Card

 I only carry around €600 when I did Camino.
 I paid with credit card as much as possible (A lot of the bars and albergues accept credit card now).
 There are occasions where I paid with Visa and other pilgrims gave me their cash.
-AMEX isn’t widely accepted in Europe.
-I had left over cash when I came home.
+AMEX isn’t widely accepted in Europe, with that in mind, I had €320 left when I came home.

 Cellphone Plans